Dissertation: “The Role of Auditory Experience in the Neurocognitive Systems for Everyday and Effortful Listening”

-White earned a bachelor of science, summa cum laude, in communication sciences and disorders with a minor in psychology in 2014 from The Honors College at Texas A&M University-Kingsville in Kingsville, Texas.
-He has past academic and clinical training in the areas of speech-language pathology, audiology, and pharmacology.
+Prior to studying in PEN, Dr. White received his B.S.
+(Hons.) in Communication Sciences and Disorders with a minor in Psychology from The Honors College at Texas A&M University-Kingsville.
+He also has academic and clinical training in the areas of speech-language pathology, audiology, and pharmacology.